 Tam O’Shaughnessy, Partner of Astronaut Sally Ride, On 27 Years of Love

-November 19, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 19, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Loyalty, a stick-with-it attitude, and luck – those are the key to Sally Ride and Tam O'Shaughnessy’s 27 years of love.